kyunghyuncho/MyChartExplorer/StreamLit/README.md

 - Python 3.11+
 - macOS or Linux recommended
 - Recommended: a virtual environment
-- Optional: GPU-backed Ollama for local LLMs, or a Gemini API key
+- Optional: GPU-backed Ollama for local LLMs, or an OpenRouter API key

 ## Setup